alessandrocarrese/circadian-hacks/papers/00_SPR_Comprehensive_Analysis.md

 ### 4.8 Systemic Health Implications Beyond Retinal Photoreception

 While this study focuses on retinal photobiology and the SPR metric for assessing spectral safety, the observed 70-80% NIR deficit in LED lighting compared to natural shade (17% vs 3-5%) has potential systemic health implications warranting discussion.
-NIR wavelengths (700-1200 nm) penetrate skin and subcutaneous tissues, activating cytochrome c oxidase in cells throughout the body—not exclusively in retinal tissues [47,48].
+NIR wavelengths (700-1200 nm) penetrate skin and subcutaneous tissues, activating cytochrome c oxidase in cells throughout the body-not exclusively in retinal tissues [47,48].

 #### 4.8.1 Mitochondrial Function and Whole-Body Energy Metabolism